 - More equipment was needed for lunchtime play

-- More and better basketball posts and balls were required
+- More and better netball posts and balls were required

 - Additional ideas included a running track around the edge of the field, more competitions against other schools and tug-of-war

-- Activities they would like to do either during the curriculum or after school included badminton, basketball, table tennis, dodgeball, athletics, rugby and an increase in dance opportunities to include street dancing and break dancing
+- Activities they would like to do either during the curriculum or after school included badminton, basketball, table tennis, dodgeball, athletics, rugby and an increase in dance opportunities.

 - Lots of team games as pupils thought it was a good way to get to know people better and to help improve teamwork skills.